 Technically, the EU Taxonomy allows to assess the sustainability of economic activities, which means that entities can be assessed as a sum of their often numerous activities.
 It is important to note, that Taxonomy reporting will be mandatory for a large number of firms, but that does not mean that companies must comply with the criteria nor that investors must invest in a specific manner.
 Taxonomy reporting is carried out in terms of revenue, operating expenses (opex,) and capital expenditure (capex).
 If an economic activity meets all the criteria set out in the regulation, it is considered "aligned".
-A company may for example report that it generates X% of its revenue from taxonomy-aligned activities.
+A company may for example report that it generates X% of its revenue from taxonomy-aligned activities or that it spends Y% of its capex on taxonomy-aligned activities.